 Bethel University is a vibrant, Christ-centered educational community.
 Here, students with a wide range of interests and backgrounds share a common goal: to become whole and holy persons.
 Throughout this transformational journey, we rely on core values to guide us spiritually, emotionally, and intellectually.

 First, we are Christ-followers, striving to live out the teachings of Jesus and to emulate His life as revealed in Scripture.
 We are also character-builders.
 Through healthy, supportive relationships and a culture of service, we develop the personal strength and emotional intelligence to make right choices in a broken world.

 As learners, we are critical thinkers and problem-solvers committed to academic excellence and intellectual rigor.
 At the same time, we are truth-seekers, recognizing that all truth-scientific, artistic, philosophical, or theological-has its source in God.

 We have been put on this earth for a purpose: God wants us to use our talents and compassion to be world-changers and reconcilers.
 As we humbly and honestly engage with our own biases and preconceptions, we grow closer to understanding Christ's infinite love and selfless mission of redemption.

 In this complex and troubled world, we aim to be both salt and light-preserving the good and reflecting the guiding light of Christ.
-This requires a mature faith, one that is able to withstand the storms of life, tested by trial and grounded in a personal relationship with God.
+This requires a mature faith that is grounded in a personal relationship with God and able to withstand the storms of life.